sagarbhatta2052/Backsteppingcontroller-for-RobotManipulator/README.md

  Backsteppingcontroller-for-RobotManipulator

- the backstepping controller with time delay estimation is designed, which will calculate the required torque input for the consecutive iteration.
+ Backstepping controller with time delay estimation is designed, which will calculate the required torque input for the consecutive iteration.